Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

 where the supremum over an empty set is defined as $-\infty$.
 Thus, selecting any $\lambda \in \Lhat$, $\T_{\lambda}$ is an $(\alpha,\delta)$-RCP. \end{theorem} All proofs are presented in Appendix~\ref{app:proofs}.
-This result is straightforward but can be used to great effect: the user can use any FWER-controlling procedure to find $\Lhat$, and then may pick any $\lambda \in \Lhat$ as their chosen RCP (even in a data-driven way). \lihua{For example, we can choose the one that maximizes another performance metric estimated using the same data without concern about double-dipping.} For example, in the FDR case, we would want to choose $\lhat = \sup \Lhat$, which yields the most discoveries and hence the lowest false negative rate (FNR).
+This result is straightforward but can be used to great effect: the user can use any FWER-controlling procedure to find $\Lhat$, and then may pick any $\lambda \in \Lhat$ as their chosen RCP (even in a data-driven way).
+For example, we can choose the one that maximizes another performance metric estimated using the same data without concern about double-dipping.
+Most commonly, as in the FDR case, we would want to choose $\lhat = \min \Lhat$, which yields the most discoveries and hence the lowest false negative rate (FNR).

-Theorem~\ref{thm:master-multiple-testing} reduces the problem of risk control into two subproblems: first, generating a p-value for each hypothesis, and second, combining the hypotheses to discover the largest set that controls the risk at level $\alpha$.
-To generate p-values, we leverage the hybridized Hoeffding-Bentkus bound from \cite{bates2021distribution}.
-This solves the first subproblem.
-To solve the second, we propose two FWER-controlling methods for selecting $\Lhat$, which improve upon Bonferroni's and Holm's procedure~\cite{holm1979simple} for our purpose, in Algorithms~\ref{algo:bf_search} and~\ref{alg:graphical_fwer}.
-As a final remark, note that adjacent p-values in most settings are highly dependent due to the aforementioned closeness of adjacent $T_{\lambda_j}$ values, which makes the multiple testing aspect of the problem more challenging.
+Theorem~\ref{thm:master-multiple-testing} reduces the problem of risk control into two subproblems: first, generating a p-value for each hypothesis, and second, combining the hypotheses to discover the least conservative prediction that controls the risk at level $\alpha$.
+We will next formally develop solutions to each subproblem.